 - Line spacing.
 Insert additional line between paragraphs.
 Do not indent the first line of a new paragraph.

 - Style: Scholarly papers should have an abstract and conclusions in addition to the introduction and technical sections.
 Endnotes should be used for all bibliographic elements.
 Endnotes should follow the most recent edition of Chicago Manual of Style (CMOS).
+Manuscripts that are not correctly formatted in CMOS style will be returned to the author for corrections.

 - First Page: This page should contain the title of the paper, the authors' names and organizations, the abstract and the first part of the paper.
 The abstract will consist of fewer than 200 words.